viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 This allows you to configure a robot in minutes, and operate it from anywhere through any common software language such as [Python](https://python.viam.dev/).
 The Viam platform manages, secures, and connects any robot.

-Most Viam components come with a fake model that can be useful when building out mock Viam components.
+Most Viam components come with a fake model that can be useful when testing.
 These are fake components that interact with the Viam software like real robotics components, but of course, do not exist as real-world hardware.
 We will be using these fake components to build out a mock robot and explore how to use Viam.